 “Having said that,” I begin, “do you realize that this is twice—twice—that this lady has shown you fuckers up?
 This is twice that she has come face to face with this bastard and took care of herself.
 Maybe she’s right!
 Maybe she doesn’t need a security detail because she is making you CIA/FBI/military-trained mother fuckers look like fools!
 And you,” I turn my attention to Harris, “did you not think I paid attention to what my girl said?
 Did you not hear her tell me that Davenport subdued David before you even got there?
 What did you think—that you could blatantly lie and throw a colleague under the bus and earn brownie points with me?
 You lost your mark and you blamed someone else for your mistake, but worst of all… you called my girl a bitch.
 Nobody will trust you.
 Nobody will want to work with you.
-And I’m certainly not going to spend my hard-earned money to watch you fuck up over and over again.
-You are fired.
-You are so fired, if I could fire you twice, I would.
+And I’m certainly not going to spend my hard-earned money to watch you fuck up repeatedly.
+You’re fired.
+You are fy-errd.
+You are so fired that if I could fire you twice, I would.
 Turn in your keys to Taylor immediately.”

 He scowls and turns in his keys.
 He then turns to me and says, “You can’t handle that little trick, so you need a whole damn security staff to cover your back.
 She’s going to run you over and bust your little balls just like she did that bastard in the parking lot.”